 Trixie needed a friend who’d been there-done that, and I have.
 So we’ve gotten to be a regular at Rudy’s place, the Twilight Bar and Grill.
 And I’ve gotten sucked into the on-going drama between my father and her over her refusal to sell the Quimby Building and move on.
 I don’t like to see anybody bullied, and she’s getting more than her share right now and doesn’t deserve it.

 The Drummond sisters, who rent the downstairs of Trixie’s building swear Al Capone still haunts the upstairs—which is just where Trixie wants to put in a tea room and boutique.
 I don’t believe in ghosts, but I’ll admit there’s a lot going on I can’t explain.
-The police chief, Doug Everton, seems to have it in for Trixie and is telling her to get out of town.
-I’m beginning to wonder if that’s not a good idea, at least for right now.
+The police chief, Doug Everton, seems to have it in for Trixie and keeps telling her to get out of town.
+I’m beginning to wonder if that might be the best idea, at least for right now.

 But Trixie says she’s not going anywhere.
 So when she asked me about buying a gun and applying for a concealed carry license in Arkansas, I helped her do both.
 Against my better judgment, you understand, but I did it.